Bread: Steam

 The rapid expansion of steam produced during baking leavens the bread, which is as simple as it is unpredictable.
 Steam-leavening is unpredictable since the steam is not produced until the bread is baked.
 Steam leavening happens regardless of the raising agents (baking soda, yeast, baking powder, sour dough, beaten egg white) included in the mix.
 The leavening agent either contains air bubbles or generates carbon dioxide.
 The heat vaporises the water from the inner surface of the bubbles within the dough.
 The steam expands and makes the bread rise.
 This is the main factor in the rising of bread once it has been put in the oven.
 CO2 generation, on its own, is too small to account for the rise.
 Heat kills bacteria or yeast at an early stage, so the CO2 generation is stopped.

 Bacteria

-Salt-rising bread employs a form of bacterial leavening that does not require yeast.
-Although the leavening action is inconsistent, and requires close attention to the incubating conditions, this bread is making a comeback for its cheese-like flavor and fine texture.
+Salt-rising bread does not use yeast.
+Instead, it is leavened by Clostridium perfringens, one of the most common sources of food-borne illness.

 Aeration

-Aerated bread was leavened by carbon dioxide being forced into dough under pressure.
+Aerated bread is leavened by carbon dioxide being forced into dough under pressure.
 From the mid-19th to mid-20th centuries, bread made this way was somewhat popular in the United Kingdom, made by the Aerated Bread Company and sold in its high-street tearooms.
 The company was founded in 1862, and ceased independent operations in 1955.

 The Pressure-Vacuum mixer was later developed by the Flour Milling and Baking Research Association for the Chorleywood bread process.
 It manipulates the gas bubble size and optionally the composition of gases in the dough via the gas applied to the headspace.